zarzycki/betacast/README.md

 tintalgo is the time interpolation algorithm.
 For CLM we usually use one of three modes: coszen, nearest, or linear.
 We use coszen for solar data, nearest for precipitation data, and linear for everything else.
 If your data is half-hourly or hourly, nearest will work fine for everything.
 The coszen scaling is useful for longer periods (three hours or more) to try to get the solar to match the cosine of the solar zenith angle over that longer period of time.
 If you use linear for longer intervals, the solar will cut out at night-time anyway, and the straight line will be a poor approximation of the cosine of the solar zenith angle of actual solar data. nearest likewise would be bad for longer periods where it would be much higher than the actual values.

 - Note: For coszen the time-stamps of the data should correspond to the beginning of the interval the data is measured for.
 Either make sure the time-stamps on the datafiles is set this way, or use the offset described above to set it.
 - Note: For nearest and linear the time-stamps of the data should correspond to the middle of the interval the data is measured for.
 Either make sure the time-stamps on the datafiles is set this way, or use the offset described above to set it.

-## Generating 'deltas' for counterfactual simulations

-Todo